clojure-liberator/liberator/README.markdown

+Liberator was renamed from compojure-rest.
+The renaming and the next release are in work.
+The current master branch is not stable.
+Please expect a stable release in the next weeks.

+billy.

+# About Liberator
-Compojure-rest is a thin layer for building RESTful applications on top of compojure.
+Liberator is a thin layer for building RESTful applications on top of compojure.
 It is loosely modeled after webmachine.
 It provides a bunch of decorates which can be combined to provide a sophisticated implementation of the HTTP RFC.